Pike Place Market

 Pike Place Market is a public market in Seattle, Washington, United States.
-It opened on August 17, 1907, and is one of the oldest continuously operated public farmers' markets in the United States.
+It opened on August 17, 1907, and is one of the older continuously operated public farmers' markets in the United States.
 Overlooking the Elliott Bay waterfront on Puget Sound, it serves as a place of business for many small farmers, craftspeople and merchants.
 It is named for its central street, Pike Place, which runs northwest from Pike Street to Virginia Street on the western edge of Downtown Seattle.
-Pike Place Market is Seattle's most popular tourist destination and the 33rd most visited tourist attraction in the world, with more than 10 million annual visitors.
+Pike Place Market is Seattle's most popular tourist destination, with more than 20 million annual visitors.

 The Market is built on the edge of a steep hill and consists of several lower levels located below the main level.
 Each features a variety of unique shops such as antique dealers, comic book and collectible shops, small family-owned restaurants, and one of the oldest head shops in Seattle.
 The upper street level contains fishmongers, fresh produce stands and craft stalls operating in the covered arcades.
 Local farmers and craftspeople sell year-round in the arcades from tables they rent from the Market on a daily basis, in accordance with the Market's mission and founding goal: allowing consumers to "Meet the Producer".

 Pike Place Market is home to nearly 500 residents who live in eight different buildings throughout the Market.
 Most of these buildings have been low-income housing in the past; however, some of them no longer are, such as the Livingston Baker apartments.
-The Market is run by the quasi-government Pike Place Market Preservation and Development Authority (PDA).
+The Market is run by the quasi-governmental Pike Place Market Preservation and Development Authority (PDA).